JetBrains/Qodana/topics/custom-profiles.md

     severity: WARNING
 ```

-> Overriding severity levels affects the entire severity-based logic, such as filtering and quality gate settings.
+> If you override severity levels, it will affect all functionalities where severity is used, such as [filtering by
+> severity](#custom-profiles-filter-by-severity) or [quality gate](quality-gate.topic) settings.
 {style="note"}

 ### Configure inspection options